Marceillo/eco-shave/README.md

 # Business Model

 This is a B2C (Business To Consumer)-model so when a client buys a product the transaction is completed.
-The dajango platform is able to upscale when needed and customize when needed, so  it is able adjust to market needs.
+The Django platform is able to upscale when needed and customize when needed, so it is able to adjust to market needs.
-The bussiness would like to attract people who want more out of a shave maybe a unique experience from it.
+The business would like to attract people who want more out of a shave maybe a unique experience from it.
-Company sells shaving products for DE double-edge blades or single-edge blades and accessories.
+The company sells shaving products for DE double-edge blades or single-edge blades and accessories.
 The razors can be used for a lifetime even passed on to other generations and still customers can get the best shaves.
 So in actual fact each time a customer uses these products they are helping the environment.